 The Comprehensive Exam

-All Ph.D. students must pass a comprehensive examination of covering quantum mechanics, electricity and magnetism, condensed matter physics, and statistical mechanics at the advanced undergraduate level.
+The comprehensive examination covers quantum mechanics, electricity and magnetism, condensed matter physics, and statistical mechanics at the advanced undergraduate level.

 Exams from previous years are available to help you in preparing to take your comprehensive examination: